 The doors opened for the first meeting on Sept.
-II, 20II, with the directors not fully knowing just how many to expect.
-A total of five Path-finder-age children and four Adventurer-age children showed up.
+11, 2011, with the directors not fully knowing just how many to expect.
+A total of five Pathfinder-age children and four Adventurer-age children showed up.
 They were ecstatic!
 And with each successive meeting, the enrollment numbers increased.
-Eventually, during the first year, they reached a total of 18 Path-finders and 21 Adventurers.
+Eventually, during the first year, they reached a total of 18 Pathfinders and 21 Adventurers.

 God had His plan in place long before they even realized what was going on.
 Only in hindsight did they get a glimpse of what He had started months earlier.
-One of these ladies was fairly new to the church, but had supported the other by attending several of her AY (Advent Youth) programs.
+One of these ladies was fairly new to the church, but had supported the incredible ministry that happens at Camp Wakonda.

+Greg Taylor, youth ministries director, as shared with Juanita Edge, communication director, Wisconsin Conference the other by attending several of her AY (Advent Youth) programs.
 Then, at Prayer Meeting one week, they were asked to choose prayer partners.
 Their friendship developed as they interacted more frequently, and they called each other at 4:00 a.m. every day for several months.